Dustyroom/flat-kit-doc/index.md

 ----------------------
 ### Foam

+**NOTE:** In order to see the foam, the model must be UV-unwrapped.

 **Source.** How the foam is being made — from texture or generated from noise.
 Please, select one of the following parameters.
 *   **None.** Turns off the foam.